-We now investigate whether future local government spending on citizen communications and engagement depends on the level of COVID-19 disease incidence in their community.
+We now investigate whether future local government spending on health services depends on the level of COVID-19 disease incidence in their community.

-It turns out that communities with a low or high COVID-19 incidence are about equally likely to experience an increase in spending.
+Our projections show that communities with a higher COVID-19 incidence are more likely to increase spending than communities with a lower disease incidence, though both groups on net expect an increase in spending.

 Figure 6.
-Localities with low or high COVID-19 incidence about equally likely to increase spending on citizen communications and engagement.
+Localities with higher COVID-19 incidence most likely to increase spending on health services.
 Each bar shows, by level of disease incidence, the difference in likelihoods (or "net likelihood") that annual spending increases vs decreases.
 Level of COVID-19 incidence is based on the number of cases per capita in the county at the time of the survey.